ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 The approach is the same as above and the supporting class is: [ibm.labs.kc.containermgr.kafka.OrderConsumer](https://github.com/ibm-cloud-architecture/refarch-kc-container-ms/blob/master/SpringContainerMS/src/main/java/ibm/labs/kc/containermgr/kafka/OrderConsumer.java).

+The difference is in the search for container for the order:
 ## Security

 To communicate with IBM Cloud PostgresSQl service the client needs to use SSL certificates...